viniviena/Projects/Visualization/README.md

 3) ``profile_reactor.gif`` is a gif I recorded of an animation built with plotly showing the time evolution of the concentration of a component along the axial dimension of a chemical reactor.
 The data comes from a simulation of the reactor!
 I can repeat to any time-dependent data.
 It is very compelling and help to tell histories.

-4) ``radartop.gif`` is a gif I recorded of an animation built with plotly showing the time evolution of the intensity of a perfume over time at fixed distances from the perfume soruce!
+4) ``radartop.gif`` is a gif I recorded of an animation built with plotly showing the time evolution of the intensity of a perfume components over time at several distances from the liquid source!
 The data comes from numerical simulations of perfume release.